Pranitha26/nasscom-vsd-soc-program/DAY-1.md

 ![image](https://github.com/user-attachments/assets/0c2bae11-9cbf-4111-bb1d-a00374501a42)

-Power Planning
+* Power Planning
-Power Planning has many layers.
+* Power Planning has many layers.
 The upper metal layers are thick with low resistance and are used for power distribution.
-This is doen to avoid IR drops and electron migration
+This is done to avoid IR drops and electron migration

 ![image](https://github.com/user-attachments/assets/5d38c66d-ef01-4be8-a58e-cc4c30fafe4a)